 6. Providing timely and useful feedback

 Providing feedback on students’ performance and progress is important to keep them engaged and encourage active participation in the learning program.
-Quick responses to discussion posts or emails and the quick turnaround time for grading of assessments help students to stay on track for the next assignment or activity.
+Quick responses to discussion posts or emails and the quick turnaround time for grading assessments help students to stay on track for the next assignment or activity.

 5. Adding self-assessment opportunities